edg1983/GREEN-VARAN/docs/GREEN_VARAN.rst

 Singularity
 ~~~~~~~~~~~
 GREEN-VARAN tool set is also provided as Singularity image (tested on singularity >= 3.2).
-A Singularity recipe is included in the repository or you can download a pre-compiled image from zenodo(LINK).
+A Singularity recipe is included in the repository or you can pull an image from Singularity Hub using

+``singularity pull shub://edg1983/GREEN-VARAN:green-varan_v1``

 Usage
 #####